-- Complex is not defined, but the FOI Act does provide an example of a 'complex' application47 as one where multiple, conflicting public interest factors apply to the information covered by the application and extensive third party consultation is required.
-It will be a matter for the respondent to satisfy the Ombudsman that the access application is complex when applying for more time under s 42(1). - The FOI Act is also silent on what constitutes 'exceptional circumstances'.
-The Ombudsman notes the Macquarie Online Dictionary defines 'exceptional' as unusual or extraordinary.48
+- Complex is not defined, but the FOI Act does provide an example of a 'complex' application45 as one where multiple, conflicting public interest factors apply to the information covered by the application and extensive third party consultation is required.
+It will be a matter for the respondent to satisfy the Ombudsman that the access application is complex when applying for more time under s 42(1). - The FOI Act is also silent on what constitutes 'exceptional circumstances', although the Macquarie Online Dictionary defines 'exceptional' as unusual or extraordinary.46

-48 The Macquarie Online Dictionary, Macquarie Dictionary Publishers, 2019.
+46 The Macquarie Online Dictionary, Macquarie Dictionary Publishers, 2019.